Soopro/peon/README.md

 type [css, js]:

+- `type`: the type of file you want to process.
+- `cwd`: the root dir you work in.
+- `src`: the file you want minify will output it self.
 - `output`: the file name you want output to minified file.
+- `minify`: minify white process css or js.

 type [html]:

+- `type`: the type of file you want to process.
+- `cwd`: the root dir you work in.
 - `src`: the file you want minify will output it self.
+- `minify`: minify white process html.

 type [process_html]

+- `type`: the type of file you want to process.
+- `cwd`: the root dir you work in.
 - `src`: the file you want minify will output it self.
 - `minify`: minify white process html.